yuulive/hfds/README.md

 ```

 Currently the wrapping is very naive and simply wraps the function in
 tokio::main.
-This is likey more expensive then it needs to be and I hope
+This is likely more expensive then it needs to be and I hope
 to make it more efficient later.